Alchezoomy/zoom-search-app/README.md

 # _AlcheZOOMy_

-#### **AlcheZOOMy** is an appliction that allows user to search and favorite videos, transcripts and chats from various published zoom meetings.
+#### **AlcheZOOMy** is an appliction that utilizes the Zoom API to allows user to search and favorite videos, transcripts and chats from various published Alchemy zoom meetings.
 Designed and built over a five-day sprint as a part of the Alchemy Code Lab's curriculum, 11-20-2020

 #### **The AlcheZOOMies**:
 - Dee Watson